Javierenrique00/mmeclient/README.md

 **Only Internal Player:** default(Yes) The app has an internal player for audio files.
 This internal player can load music to the play queue with one touch of a directory or group of selected files.
 But you can also use an external player like (Vanilla Music) or VLC or other external player.
 The difference is that for an external player you can only add music one file at the time.
 In the internal player you can add music to the queue songs on any number of selected songs or directories.

-note:in Vanilla music is possible to play a song, to add a song to a queue or XXXX.
+note:in Vanilla Music is possible to add a song to a queue.

 Then push the button called **"New Server"**.
 With this button you can see 4 fields that you need to configure for adding a storage.
 **Address path field** The first field you need to put the full address where the storage is located, including the bucket. in the screenshoot the bucket is **test**.

-Examples of address path are:
+Examples of address are:

 https://storage.googleapis.com/mystorage

 https://f001.backblazeb2.com/file/mybucket